OpenIPC/device-cip-37210/README.md

 2) Copy fullflash file (`fullflash-CIP37210.bin`) to microSD card.
 It is assumed that you have made a backup as indicated in the beginning.

+3) [Connect](https://github.com/OpenIPC/device-cip-37210/blob/main/README.md#connecting-usb-uart-adapter) camera to PC via USB-UART.

-3) Insert microSD card into camera microSD card slot.
+4) Insert microSD card with `fullflash-CIP37210.bin` file into camera microSD card slot.

-4) Power on the camera.
+5) Power on the camera.

-5) Enter OpenIPC U-boot console by hitting `Ctrl+C` during message appear.
+6) Enter OpenIPC U-boot console by hitting `Ctrl+C` during message appear.

-6) Execute from OpenIPC U-boot command line (line by line and not all together):
+7) Execute from OpenIPC U-boot command line (line by line and not all together):

 `mw.b 0x82000000 ff 0x1000000`